tobychui/arozos/README.md

 3. Download the web.tar.gz from the Release Page
 4. Put both files into the same folder you created in step 1
 5. Double click the exe file to start ArozOS
+6. Click on "Allow Access" if your Windows Firewall blocked ArozOS from accessing your network
+7. Visit ```http://localhost:8080/``` in your web browser to continue root admin account setups.

 **Some features are not available for Windows build**